CNIC (Pakistan): Citizens who live abroad

 Pakistani citizens living abroad have the option to apply for NICOP, also known as the National Identity Card for Overseas Pakistanis, serving as a registration document.
 Initially, it was exclusively granted to individuals residing abroad for six months or holding dual nationalities.
 But the eligibility criteria have since expanded to include all Pakistani citizens.
 Furthermore, those with ties to Pakistan, such as marriage to a CNIC or NICOP holder, can opt for a Pakistan Origin Card (POC).

 Data breach

 In 2020 a data breach was alleged which was said to include 115 million national identity numbers and the addresses of Pakistani mobile users.
 The CNIC database is reportedly accessible by 300 public and private service providers.
 In March 2024, it emerged that the sensitive personal data of approximately 2.7 million Pakistanis had been compromised from NADRA's database, notably from the Multan, Karachi, and Peshawar offices.

 Leaked personal information can lead to harassment and blackmail, particularly affecting vulnerable groups like women, journalists, activists, and minorities.
-Due to a missing data protection law, there's no accountability for such breaches.
+Due to a missing data protection law, there is no accountability for such breaches.